Jasmine is an online writer to enjoys writing about travel, art, inspirational quotations, health, and parenting issues.

 TPR imperatives in teaching English as a second language in kindergarten or ELL environment are seen as an important second language learning method (or, according to some linguists, approach).

-TPR is one of the most important teaching approaches which can be adapted to a various number of teaching situations, and children really have fun doing it.
+TPR is one of the most important teaching approaches which can be adapted to various teaching situations, and children really have fun doing it.
 It helps to practise vocabulary connected with actions, tenses, imperatives and instructions, classroom language and even storytelling.
 It can be combined with the techniques of singing and dancing; English songs and nursery rhymes for pre-schoolers should be included in almost every theme.

 ESL activities in Kindergarten